miltonmcdonald1986/Viewer/README.md

 View objects in 3D

 ## Dependencies

-### wxWidgets 3.2.6
+The following dependencies are required to build Viewer.
-* On your PC, open "x64 Native Tools Command Prompt for VS 2022".
+* 7-Zip 24.09
-* Type `powershell` and press `Enter` to start Powershell from within that console.
+* wxWidgets 3.2.6
-* Navigate to the `scripts` directory in your clone of this repository.
+* wxFormBuilder 4.2.1

-* Type `.\DownloadAndInstalWxWidgets3_2_6.ps1` and press `Enter` to obtain the wxWidgets dependency.
+To download and install all of the dependencies, open a Powershell console from the `scripts` directory, and run `DownloadAndInstallAllDependencies.ps1`.